Loon Church: Historical and cultural declarations

-In 2010, Loon Church was declared a National Cultural Treasure by the National Museum of the Philippines.
+On December 6, 2010, Loon Church was declared a National Cultural Treasure by the National Museum of the Philippines.
 The church was also declared as a National Historical Landmark in the same year by the National Historical Commission of the Philippines.

+2013 earthquake and restoration

+On October 15, 2013, a strong earthquake hit Bohol, causing several Spanish colonial churches to be severely damaged, including Loon Church.
+The church and convent of Loon had totally collapsed and were reduced to rubble.